 Face coverings are not required for primary age children.

-School attendance will continue to be mandatory.
-This means the usual rules on school attendance will apply, including:
+School attendance will be mandatory again from March 8th.
+This means from that point, the usual rules on school attendance will apply, including:

 As we have done throughout this time we will follow the guidelines in our safeguarding policy.